Flow-Glow/Carbon-Ray-Image-Generator/README.md

-# carbon-ray-
+# Carbon and Ray image generation

-Generates https://carbon.now.sh/ and https://ray.so/ code images
+Generates code images from websites https://ray.so/ and https://carbon.now.sh/